Joseph Warren, say some today, would have been the first president of the United States had he not been killed at the Battle of Bunker Hill.

 Here is a more detailed description of the death of Joseph Warren.

-Paul Revere was a man of many talents who became the first odontologist when he identified the body of his friend Joseph Warren nine months after the battle was over.
+Paul Revere was a man of many talents.
+He became the first odontologist when he identified the Warren’s body nine months after the battle ended.